rizac/eGSIM/README.md

 Please note before proceeding that Django projects have two fundamental organization structures:

-1. the Django project itself (basically, what you created via the `django-admin startproject egsim` command once), that created the base working directory
+1. the Django project itself in the base working directory (created with the command `django-admin startproject egsim`)

 2. the app(s), usually organized in sub-directories, which are used to break a project's functionality down into logical units (For details, see https://ultimatedjango.com/learn-django/lessons/understanding-apps/)

-**In eGSIM we have a project named "egsim" with a single user-defined app (sub-directory) called also "egsim"**.
-As there are no other user defined apps, the directory structure might look redundant (but as we saw, it isn't).
-Also note (see `INSTALLED_APPS` in the settings file) that "egsim is not the only used app, as we installed several other builtin apps for our project (e.g. the "admin" app in order to visualize and easily edit on the browser the database content).
+**In eGSIM we have a project (root directory) named "egsim" with a single user-defined app (sub-directory) called also "egsim"**.
+Hence, the the directory structure might look redundant (but as we saw, it isn't).
+Also note (see `INSTALLED_APPS` in the settings file) that egsim is not the only used app, as we installed several other builtin apps for our project (e.g. the "admin" app in order to visualize and easily edit on the browser the database content).